Lab 8: Creating a Simple R-package

 This task should be done by one team member.
 The rest should follow along.

 1. Below is a standard codon table.
-Store it in an object with a name of your own choosing.
+In the console, store the table in an R object with a name of your own choosing.

 c("UUU" = "F", "UCU" = "S", "UAU" = "Y", "UGU" = "C",